pivotal-cf/pcf-release-notes/p1-v1.2/mysqldev_rn.html.md

 * Service renamed to 'MySQL for Pivotal CF'
 * Plan attributes are configurable
-    * Storage quota
+    * Max Storage per database
-    * Concurrent connection quota
+    * Max Concurrent Connections per user
     * Max databases
 * Plan name is determined dynamically based on configured storage quota
 * Plan features include disclaimer that the service is not for production use